A note on the involutive invariants of certain pretzel knots: Involutive invariants of pretzel knots

-Lemma \ref{lemma:simplify} is the important step in proving that the pair $(\CFK^{\infty}(P(-2,m,n)), \iota_K)$ decomposes into a direct sum of simple complexes preserved by $\iota_K$.
+Lemma \ref{lemma:simplify} is the important step in proving that the strong equivalence class of the pair $(\CFK^{\infty}(P(-2,m,n)), \iota_K)$ admits a representative which decomposes into a direct sum of simple complexes preserved by $\iota_K$.
 Since it is no longer necessary to distinguish the ordinary and exceptional generators, from here on out we will use the notation for staircase complexes introduced in Section \ref{sec:background}.

-\begin{lemma} Let $K$ be a pretzel knot $P(-2,m,n),m\geq n>3$.
-Then $\CFK^\infty(K)$ splits as the tensor product of $\F[U,U^{-1}]$ with a direct sum of pairs of square complexes interchanged by the standard square map, and one of four model complexes, according to the values of $m$ and $n$, as follows: \begin{itemize} \item When $m\equiv n\equiv 1\pmod 4$, we obtain the model complex $C_1$ consisting of a negative staircase with $n(K)=\frac{m+n-2}{4}$ and a single square complex on the main diagonal, as in Figure~\ref{fig:C1}.
+\begin{lemma} Let $K$ be a pretzel knot $P(-2,m,n)$ with $m\geq n>3$.
+Then the strong equivalence class of $(\CFK^\infty(K),\iota_K)$ admits a representative which decomposes equivariantly as the tensor product of $\F[U,U^{-1}]$ with a direct sum of pairs of square complexes interchanged by the standard square map, and one of four model complexes, according to the values of $m$ and $n$, as follows: \begin{itemize} \item When $m\equiv n\equiv 1\pmod 4$, we obtain the model complex $C_1$ consisting of a negative staircase with $n(K)=\frac{m+n-2}{4}$ and a single square complex on the main diagonal, as in Figure~\ref{fig:C1}.

 \item When $m\equiv 3\pmod 4$ and $n\equiv 1\pmod 4$, we obtain the model complex $C_2$ consisting of a negative staircase with $n(K)=\frac{m+n}{4}$, as in Figure~\ref{fig:C2}.

 \item When $m\equiv n\equiv 3\pmod 4$, we obtain the model complex $C_3$ consisting of a negative staircase with $n(K) = \frac{m+n-2}{4}$, as in Figure ~\ref{fig:C3}.